 By leveraging our HR technology and law experience, we've crafted the perfect job offer letter and employment contract combo customizable in five minutes to meet your specific needs.
 Whether you're a small business, a bustling startup, or a growing large business, our templates are designed to speak to your unique identity.
 See a sample of our employment contracts here.

-goHeather lets you build local employment contracts from lawyer-made templates in minutes. goHeather's industry leading employment contracts come with a free e-signature feature and access to our dashboard for viewing all your employment contracts and key information for all the employees you contracted through the app.
+goHeather enables you to quickly create local employment contracts using lawyer-made templates.
+Our contracts include a free e-signature feature and provide access to a dashboard for managing all your employee contracts and key details.